hatlabs/sh-esp32/pages/tutorials/onewire-temperature/index.md

 ### Connecting wires

-Connecting multiple one-wire sensors to one device is easy: you just need to connect each wire in parallel[^1].
+Connecting multiple one-wire sensors to one device is easy: you just need to connect each wire in parallel.
 I soldered lengths of wires on the connectors with the following pinout:

 1. Ground (black)